CorcKilian/PN532-STM32-BareMetal/README.md

 - **Logic Analyzer and Oscilloscope:** Used to capture SPI signals, verify command structures, and measure IRQ timings.
 - **Serial Monitor (USART2):** Provides real-time output of command execution and system responses.
-- **Register Inspection:** CMSIS and debugger tools were used to examine and modify EXTI, SYSCFG, and power registers.
+- **Register Inspection:** CMSIS and debugger tools were used to examine and modify EXTI, SYSCFG, and other registers.

 ### Functional Testing